Why is my drain leaking water

 Frequently Asked Questions

-How do I know if my drain is leaking?
+How can I tell if my drain is leaking?

-Signs of a leaking drain include water pooling around the drain, water stains on the floor or walls, and a damp or musty odor.
+Signs of a leaking drain include water pooling around the drain, moisture on the floor or cabinet underneath, and a musty smell from the drain.

 Connect with certified professionals in your area